RogelioRomo/RogelioRomo/README.md

 # Hello There!
 I'm Rogelio Romo ✌️

-**`Full-stack dev and aerospace engineer`**
+**`Software engineer and aerospace engineer`**

-I'm a code enthusiast and a passionate learner.
-All the projects I will show here, are pure demonstration of my skills and knowledge.
+I like to code and Im a passionate learner.
+All the project on this profile are just a way to communicate what I can do.
-Feel free to comment and make some pull requests as you wish.
+Feel free to comment and make questions if you like.

 ---